MillerBrainObservatory/LBM-CaImAn-MATLAB/README.md

 Once data is extracted to an intermediate filetype `h5`, `.tiff`, `.memmap`, registration, segmentation and deconvolution can all be performed as described in the corresponding pipelines documentation.

-The the [documentation] for usage, tutorials, tips and tricks.
 Follow the root `demo_LBM_pipeline.m` file for an example pipeline, or the root `/notebooks` folder for more in-depth exploration of individual pipeline steps.

 ## Requirements